-The clinical, radiological, and microbiological evaluation suggested that chronic cavitary pulmonary aspergillosis was the most common spectrum observed in our study, followed by chronic fibrosing pulmonary aspergillosis and aspergilloma.
-These findings align with a study by lqbal et al. highlighting the consistency of clinical-radiological patterns across different populations.
-His study described a clinical spectrum of CPA and the most common types observed in their study were aspergilloma and chronic cavitary pulmonary aspergillosis (CCPA) [17].

-We found that 29.5% of the AECOPD patients showed hypersensitivity to aspergillus fumigatus antigen, with most sensitized patients having a history of previously treated pulmonary tuberculosis (Table 2).
-Bafadhel et al. assessed the aspergillus sensitivity using serum aspergillus-specific IgG antibodies among stable COPD and AECOPD patients [19].
-Hypersensitivity to A. fumigatus was found in 13% of the AECOPD participants which is lesser compared to our study.
-In another study done by Aggarwal et al. [20] 17.5% of stable COPD patients showed aspergillus hypersensitivity, tested using a skin prick test which has lower sensitivity and specificity compared to the serological test.
-Our prevalence of aspergillus sensitization in AECOPD was higher than in the above studies, possibly due to the high burden of tuberculosis in the Indian subcontinent.
-Due to the endemic nature of tuberculosis in India, TB-related COPD affects a substantial number of patients as sequelae [21].
+The clinical, radiological, and microbiological evaluation suggested that CCPA was the most common spectrum observed in our study, followed by CFPA and aspergilloma.
+These findings align with a study by Iqbal et al. highlighting the consistency of clinicalradiological patterns across different populations.
+His study described a clinical spectrum of CPA, and the most common types observed in their study were aspergilloma and CCPA [17].
+We found that 29.5% of the AECOPD patients showed hypersensitivity to Aspergillus fumigatus antigen, with most sensitized patients having a history of previously treated pulmonary TB (Table 2).
+Bafadhel et al. assessed the Aspergillus sensitivity using serum Aspergillus-specific IgG antibodies among stable COPD and AECOPD patients [19].
+Hypersensitivity to Aspergillus fumigatus was found in 13% of the AECOPD participants, which is lower compared to our study.
+In another study done by Aggarwal et al. [20], 17.5% of stable COPD patients showed Aspergillus hypersensitivity, tested using a skin prick test, which has lower sensitivity and specificity compared to the serological test.
+Our prevalence of Aspergillus sensitization in AECOPD was higher than in the above studies, possibly due to the high burden of TB in the Indian subcontinent.
+Due to the endemic nature of TB in India, TB-related COPD affects a substantial number of patients as sequelae [21].

 In our examination of 61 patients experiencing AECOPD, sputum cultures revealed growth in 22 patients (36.1%) (Table 3).
 The predominant pathogens identified were Gram-negative organisms, including Pseudomonas aeruginosa, Klebsiella pneumoniae, Acinetobacter baumannii, and Enterobacteriaceae, aligning with the results of a meta-analysis and systematic review conducted by Moghoofei et al. [22].
-This comprehensive study encompassed 118 research papers on acute exacerbation of COPD.
+This comprehensive study encompassed 118 research papers on AECOPD.
 Aspergillus species were detected in the sputum of only one patient (1.63%).

-In contrast, a study by Huerta et al. [23] involving 240 patients with severe AECOPD found a higher prevalence, with 16.6% on admission and 14.1% after one year of follow-up.
+In contrast, a study by Huerta et al. [23] involving 240 patients with severe AECOPD found a higher prevalence, with 16.6% on admission and 14.1% after 1 year of follow-up.
 The disparity in our findings might be attributed to the quality of sputum samples collected for culture, which could have been inadequate.
 Additionally, not all patients underwent bronchoscopy, which could have affected the detection of Aspergillus species in our study.

 Univariate analysis was performed to assess the risk factors associated with aspergillosis.
-Contrary to expectations, in our study, risk factors of aspergillosis like chronic kidney disease, previous history of exacerbations, and use of inhalational steroids were not associated with a higher odd for COPD patients to develop aspergillosis.
-This was supported by Tong et al. [24] where there was no relation between previous hospitalization and Aspergillus isolation.
+Contrary to expectations, in our study, risk factors of aspergillosis, like chronic kidney disease, previous history of exacerbations, and use of inhalational steroids, were not associated with higher odds for COPD patients to develop aspergillosis.
+This was supported by Tong et al. where there was no relation between previous hospitalization and Aspergillus isolation [24].

-Diabetics and hypertensives had higher odds of acquiring aspergillus sensitization among AECOPD patients though it was not statistically significant: our result aligns with the FUNGI-

-COPD study which showed similar inference [23] (Table 4).
-The lack of association between aspergillus sensitization and severity of lung function which was seen in our study can be attributed to the fact that a significant majority of our participants showing aspergillus sensitization belonged to a moderate group of the GOLD stage classification.
+Diabetics and hypertensives had higher odds of acquiring Aspergillus sensitization among AECOPD patients, though it was not statistically significant: our result aligns with the FUNGI-COPD study, which showed similar inferences [23] (Table 4).
+The lack of association between Aspergillus sensitization and severity of lung function, which was seen in our study, can be attributed to the fact that a significant majority of our participants showing Aspergillus sensitization belonged to a moderate group of the GOLD stage classification.

-This study has several limitations, the first being that it's a single-center study with a relatively modest sample size.
-Generalizability may be affected, and hence further large-scale multi-center studies are needed to validate the findings.
+This study has several limitations, the first being that it is a single-center study with a relatively modest sample size.
+Generalizability may be affected, and hence, further large-scale multi-center studies are needed to validate the findings.
 The absence of bronchoaspirate culture data is notable.
 However, performing bronchoscopy, particularly in low-income countries like India, poses a financial burden on patients.